piusnmuhumuza/software-engineering/dba_documentation.md

 * Return results that have mixed types.
 * Update existing XML data.

 XML data and other databases that store data in a format analogous to HTML can be processed with XQuery.
-The main objective of XQuery is to provide query mechanisms for data extraction from real and virtual Web based documents.
+The main objective of XQuery is to provide query mechanisms for data extraction from real and virtual Web-based documents.
 It aims to link Web and database technologies with the help of XML.

 ### SQL/XML